davidcarboni/restolino/README.md

 What it does do is let you work and stays out of your way, because configuring frameworks is a distraction.
 Java is a great language with loads of support, but it's never been efficient for Web development.
 This changes that.

-If you're a purist, this is not the framework you are looking for.
+If you're a Java purist, this is not the framework you are looking for.

 And that's it.